Board of Assessment Appeals

 Real estate appeals must be based upon the value of the property at the time of the last revaluation, not the current market.
 Appeal forms are available by clicking here, or may be picked up at the Assessor’s office.

 The filing deadline for appeals is February 20th, provided the Grand List is filed on or before January 31st.
-If an extension to file is granted the board will meet in April and the filing deadline is changed to March 20th.
+If an extension to file the Grand List is granted to the Assessor, the filing deadline is changed to March 20th, and the board will meet in April.
+All appeals must be received by the deadline, post marks are not acceptable.

 The Board is also required to meet in September to hear appeals on motor vehicles only.
 These hearings are conducted on a first come, first serve basis.